Bonheur-Mwu/Smart-House-Renting-Management-System./README.md

 ## 🗂️ Phase III: Planning the Database 📚

+## Database Normalization
+To ensure data integrity, reduce redundancy, and support a scalable design, the House Rental Management System database was normalized to the Third Normal Form (3NF).
+This process involved decomposing complex tables into simpler, well-structured relations with clear primary and foreign key constraints.

+### 🔹 1.
+First Normal Form (1NF)
+In this stage, all repeating groups and multivalued attributes were removed.
+Each table contains only atomic (indivisible) values.

+✅ Example: Instead of storing multiple maintenance issues in a single field, each maintenance request was given its own row with specific issue types and descriptions.

+text
+### 🔹 2.
+Second Normal Form (2NF)
+The database was further refined by removing partial dependencies.
+Attributes that depended on part of a composite primary key were moved to separate tables.

+✅ Example: Tenant personal information, which does not depend on the lease-property relationship, was moved to a separate Tenants table and linked via TenantID.

+### 🔹 3.
+Third Normal Form (3NF)
+Finally, transitive dependencies were eliminated.
+Non-key attributes were ensured to depend only on the primary key and not on other non-key attributes.

+✅ Example: The owner's contact details, which depend on OwnerID—not PropertyID—were placed in the Owners table.
+The Properties table only stores OwnerID that connects to owner information.

+### 🧩 Example of Normalized Tables:
+**Owners**
+OwnerID (PK), FirstName, LastName, Email, Phone, Address

+**Properties**
+PropertyID (PK), OwnerID (FK), PropertyType, Address, MonthlyRent, Status

+**Tenants**
+TenantID (PK), FirstName, LastName, Email, Phone, EmploymentInfo

+**Lease_Agreements**
+LeaseID (PK), PropertyID (FK), TenantID (FK), StartDate, EndDate, MonthlyRent

+**Rent_Payments**
+PaymentID (PK), LeaseID (FK), DueDate, AmountDue, PaymentStatus

+**Maintenance_Requests**
+RequestID (PK), PropertyID (FK), TenantID (FK), IssueType, Priority, Status

 Think of the database as a super-organized filing cabinet 📂.It stores all info in a way that’s easy to find and use.
 ### The Tables
 The system has **7 core tables**, like organized folders for different rental information: